mui/material-ui/docs/api/Form/FormGroup.md

 | className | string |  |  The CSS class name of the root element. |
 | row | bool | true |   |

-Other properties (not documented) are applied to the root element.
+Other properties (no documented) are applied to the root element.